 7:45pm Sunset Portrait time (15 mins)

 10:30pm Late-night Portraits (15 mins)

-If you’re super keen to use the best light for your ceremony, you could also opt for a 'first look' (when you see each other before the ceremony) to take some portraits and family photographs - but that’s a topic for another whole post!
+If you’re super keen to use the best light for your ceremony, you could also opt for a 'first look' (when you see each other before the ceremony) to take some portraits and family photographs.

 You’ll feel (and look!) more relaxed when you know you’re running on schedule, or even (gasp!) ahead of time.

-Sharing and going over your timeline with your bridal party and family ahead of time is always a great idea.
+- Sharing and going over your timeline with your bridal party and family before the big day is always a great idea.

 M: 0402 812 982 (business hours only)

 We'd love to hear your opinions on creating the perfect wedding timeline.
 Let us know in the comments.